QuantInsti/code-review/code_review_guide.md

 when no longer needed
 + all file descriptors, sockets, database cursors are released and destroyed when caught in exceptions
-+ use context managers
 + all non-local scope variables are destroyed when no longer needed
 + if the programming language does not support automatic garbage collection, make sure you are doing proper clean-up
-+ use **context managers** whenever accessing any OS resource
++ use **context managers** whenever accessing any OS resource, if supported by the programming language
 + separate functionalities that do computation from those who co-ordiantes (e.g. threading, queueing etc.)

 ### Security and performance
 + always do input validation **for all public APIs**
 + add **API rate limiting** for all public APIs
-+ check for sand-boxing and ensure for sensetive codes, some code is responsible for checking which users can run this and in which capacity
++ check for sand-boxing and ensure for sensetive codes, there is always some code which is responsible for checking which users can run this and in which capacity
 + for functions/ scripts using more than a threshold time/ resource, take a profile and document future performance improvement scopes
 + always check for scalability.
 If this piece of code runs million instance in parallel, will it break?
-+ check stack trace generated in exceptions and if it contains sensitive information
++ check stack trace generated in exceptions and delivered as UI message; does it contain sensitive information

 ### Coding styles